I will admit- pressing publish on this blog felt like I was giving a speech while standing naked in a room full of strangers.

 My core desired feelings are free, divinely feminine, authentic, influence and ease… all of which I was NOT feeling while mistreating my body earlier this year.
 The real motivation I needed was to be accountable to YOU and to MYSELF.

 While I can still be a great leader and coach regardless of my size, I wanted to be transparent and let you know that rough patches happen in my life too.
-I’m pleased with my progress so far and I’m continuing on with the accountability as I coach the women in the 6 week #FierceAF challenge that starts on Monday.
+I’m pleased with my progress so far and I’m continuing my accountability with the women I coach.

 Lastly, the reason I’m writing you today is this: